James J. Davis (bishop): Early life

 James Davis was born on November 7, 1852, in Tinvaun, County Kilkenny, United Kingdom of Great Britain and Ireland, to James and Margaret Davis.
 All of his siblings either entered a religious order or the priesthood.
 His eldest brother, Thomas, entered the Carmelites and became provincial in Ireland.
 Richard became a priest of the Diocese of Louisville in Kentucky.
 His three sisters also entered religious life.
-One of his sisters became the superior of Sacred Heart Convent at Sag Harbor, New York, and another, Sr. Sebastian, was a member of the same order in France.
-A third sister, Sr. Constance, became the superior of the Immaculate Conception Academy at Newport, Kentucky.
+One of his sisters became the superior of Sacred Heart Convent at Sag Harbor, New York, and another, Sister Sebastian, was a member of the same order in France.
+A third sister, Sister Constance, became the superior of the Immaculate Conception Academy at Newport, Kentucky.

 James Davis studied with the Carmelites at St. Carmel at Knocktopher, Ireland, and studied for the priesthood at St. Patrick's Ecclesiastical College in Carlow, Ireland.
 While in school, Davis was recruited to serve in the Diocese of Dubuque by Bishop John Hennessy.